jlmelville/mize/scripts/README.md

 `derive-hager-zhang-rescue.R` reads those persisted primary artifacts plus the accepted Packet 4 summary.
-It requires the complete declared per-case grid, validates initializer keys and zero observer callbacks, derives explicitly sorted cell medians and primary/candidate comparisons, and applies the frozen Packet 5A gates.
-Run it twice into fresh paths and compare bytes before using the decision artifacts:
+It requires the complete declared per-case grid, requires every non-error run's complete `0:iter` progress history and one initializer row for every later HZ iteration, validates zero observer callbacks, derives explicitly sorted cell medians and primary/candidate comparisons, and applies the frozen Packet 5A gates.
+Manifest finalization also checks the persisted primary row counts and hashes, and the manifest path participates in the collective output-alias preflight.
+Run the derivation twice into fresh paths and compare bytes before using the decision artifacts:

 ```sh
 Rscript scripts/derive-hager-zhang-rescue.R \